pramnora/qb64/cryptography/ascii/README.md

 ## CODE CHALLENGE

 If you are using Windows Operating System;
-(my sincere apologies to other Operating System users, of course, for having left them out!)
+-(my sincere apologies to other Operating System users, of course, for having left them out!)-
-then, open up Notepad word processor;
+open up Notepad word processor;
+and, while holding down the: [ALT] key;
-and, using your keyboard 'numbers' pad;
+and, using only your keyboard 'numbers' pad;
 type into Notepad the number: 65;
 then, see what code appears...;
 it should say, letter: 'A'.